Over the past five years or so, the world of men’s skincare products has exploded.

-After four weeks and a lot of stuff smeared on my face, I can say with confidence that Lumin’s Age Management Collection is more than up to snuff.
+After four weeks and a lot of stuff smeared on my face, I can say with confidence that Lumin’s Age Management Set is more than up to snuff.

 For guys like me, who are in our mid-30s and suddenly find ourselves noticing that the visage we see in the mirror has a few more lines and creases in it, every advantage helps.

-While my sample size was relatively small, anecdotally I can say that Lumin’s Age Management Collection is a great product that definitely gave me that win, at least for the six weeks or so that I tried it.
+While my sample size was relatively small, anecdotally I can say that Lumin’s Age Management Set is a great product that definitely gave me that win, at least for the six weeks or so that I tried it.